Blog

 Several risk factors that increase the likelihood of developing CLABSI while receiving TPN include:

-• Poor catheter care
+• Improper catheter care technique

 • Long hospital stays